briefing-101-red-circleDeep dives

 This is where your creative agency will usually take over.
 But if you're working directly with a production house, or if you just really want to guide your agency, there's just one word you need: but.

 Great insights often come from tension.
 They should be true - but a little uncomfortable.
-You should look at it thinking, “Huh, I don’t really know how I feel about that,” So take your observation and your twist, and add “but” to the end.
+You should look at it thinking, "Huh, I don't really know how I feel about that."
+So take your observation and your twist, and add "but" to the end.

 California Milk Processor Board